-Open Awards has attached at least three of the following grade descriptors to each graded unit.
+Each unit will have at least three of the following grade descriptors attached.
 The grade descriptors allocated relate to the skills, knowledge and/ or understanding that need to be considered when making grading decisions of learner performance.
 Every unit has Grade descriptor 7 attached.